Tyler Technologies, Inc. research snapshot

 information Richness

 A-level information richness.
-Tyler has long public history, audited SEC filings, company earnings releases, StockAnalysis market data, Google Finance quote data, and regular software analyst coverage.
+Tyler has a long public history, audited SEC filings, a detailed Q2 2026 earnings release, company earnings calls, StockAnalysis and Macrotrends market and financial data, and regular software analyst coverage.

 bias Check

 The main AI research bias is to overfit the public sector SaaS quality story and underweight the market worry that AI-native tools, valuation compression, or debt-funded buybacks could pressure returns.
-The counter-check is to separate durable customer relationships from the price already paid for them.
+The counter-check is to separate durable customer relationships from the price already paid for them after a 44% 52-week decline.

 ai Confidence

-High for FY2025 revenue, FY2025 net income, Q1 2026 revenue, Q1 2026 cash flow, share count, market-cap math, TTM valuation, and company guidance.
+High for FY2025 revenue, FY2025 net income, Q2 2026 revenue and EPS, Q2 2026 cash flow, ARR, share count, market-cap math, guidance, and valuation ratios, all cross-checked across sources.
 Medium for technical levels and forecast scenarios because the stock is volatile and sentiment toward software and AI disruption can change quickly.

 investment Certainty

 Medium.
-Tyler is easier to research than most software companies because public sector demand is visible, but actual investment certainty is limited by valuation, acquisition execution, government procurement timing, AI disruption risk, and post-offering capital allocation.
+Tyler is easier to research than most software companies because public sector demand is visible and filings are detailed, but actual investment certainty is limited by valuation, acquisition execution, government procurement timing, AI disruption risk, and the post-offering capital allocation plan.

 Quick verdict table